jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2024-12-12-my-2024-year-in-review/index.md

 - fortnite, making roblox games and updates, recording youtube videos
 - reading books together
 - what is the feeling of being a dad

+- playing chess
+- upholding traditions (xmas and easter and martenitzas)

 ##### The creativity angle...